deep-security/ansible/README.md

 Operation | Description | Variables
 ------------|-------------|-------------------
 deploy | The <code>deploy</code> task includes the <code>install</code> and <code>activate</code> playbooks internally. | dsm_agent_download_hostname <br /> dsm_agent_download_port <br /> dsm_agent_activation_hostname	 <br/> dsm_agent_activation_port <br/> policy_id/policy_name (Optional) <br/> group_id (Optional) <br/> force_reactivation (Optional) <br/><br/> **For multi-tenancy only:** <br/> tenant_id <br /> token/tenant_password
 install | The install task downloads and installs the Deep Security Agent.
-The installation is skipped if an agent of the same version is already installed.
+The installation is skipped if an Agent of the same version is already installed.
 If a newer version of Deep Security Installer is already installed, then the version is upgraded. | dsm_agent_download_hostname <br/> dsm_agent_download_port activate | The activate task activates the Deep Security Agent by registering it in Trend Micro Deep Security Manager.
-By default, activation is skipped if the agent is already activated, unless the force_reactivation attribute is set to true. | dsm_agent_activation_hostname <br/> dsm_agent_activation_port <br/> policy_id/policy_name (Optional) <br/> group_id (Optional) <br/> force_reactivation (Optional) <br/><br/> **For multi-tenancy only:** <br/> tenant_id <br/> token/tenant_password set-policy-by-id | Change the agent's policy via policy id | policy_id set-policy-by-name | Change the agent's policy via policy name | policy_name check-in-with-manager | Ask the agent to contact the manager now. | N/A create-diagnostic-package | Generate an agent diagnostic package. | N/A create-integrity-baseline | Rebuild the integrity monitoring baseline on the computer. | N/A run-recommendation-scans | Initiate a recommendation scan on the computer. | N/A scan-for-integrity-changes | Scan for changes for integrity monitoring | N/A
+By default, activation is skipped if the Agent is already activated, unless the force_reactivation attribute is set to true. | dsm_agent_activation_hostname <br/> dsm_agent_activation_port <br/> policy_id/policy_name (Optional) <br/> group_id (Optional) <br/> force_reactivation (Optional) <br/><br/> **For multi-tenancy only:** <br/> tenant_id <br/> token/tenant_password set-policy-by-id | Change the Agent's policy via policy id | policy_id set-policy-by-name | Change the Agent's policy via policy name | policy_name check-in-with-manager | Ask the Agent to contact the Manager now. | N/A create-diagnostic-package | Generate an Agent diagnostic package. | N/A create-integrity-baseline | Rebuild the integrity monitoring baseline on the computer. | N/A run-recommendation-scans | Initiate a recommendation scan on the computer. | N/A scan-for-integrity-changes | Scan for changes for integrity monitoring | N/A